If your New Year’s resolve to conquer debt, now is the time to prepare by collecting your financial tools for Jan 1.

 Mrs. CBB and I use a calculator or we use the calculator on our smartphones.

-Either way is fine as long as you keep a calculator handy.
+Either way is acceptable as long as you keep a calculator handy.

 As well if you’re using a tabled, desktop computer or laptop they all will have calculators.